wwatson4506/QNEthernet_WIFI/README.md

 Set MY_SSID to your network wifi name and set MY_PASSPHRASE to your chosen password.
 Set SECURITY to one of the three types.

 Most all of the examples seem to work.
 Some have not been tested.
-Right now simplePing.ino and ping.ino are not working.
-More work to do on those.
+Sketches simplePing.ino and ping.ino are working now.

 This branch of the QNEthernet (QNEthernet_WIFI_0.36.0) library will allow you to use both wired and wifi ethernet on the Teensy4.1.
 This define in QNEthernet_opts.h switches betweeen the two: